rails/rails/guides/source/active_support_core_extensions.md

 a2.x # => 2, overridden in a2
 ```

-The generation of the writer instance method can be prevented by setting the option +:instance_writer+ to +false+.
+The generation of the writer instance method can be prevented by setting the option `:instance_writer` to `false`.

 ```ruby
 module ActiveRecord